Lydiajoy97/The_Birdhouse_Project/README.md

 # User-Stories:
 1) As a user I want to be able to create an account and sign in to the platform so that I can add content.
 2) As a user I want to post pictures of the birds that I have spotted.
-3) As a user I want to comment and like other users bird pictures.
+3) As a user I want to comment on other users bird pictures.
-4) As a user I want to veiw other users profile and learn more about their intrests.
+4) As a user I want to veiw other users profile and learn more about their interests.
 5) As a user I want to filter posts so that I can see different types of birds.
 6) As a user I want good user experience navagating the website.